srph/react-notification/readme.md

 ```

 ### `notify(opts: object)`
-Used to add a add a new notification.
-Everything passed to notify is added to the item.
+Used to spawn a new notification.

 | Parameter  | Type | Description |
 | ----- | ---- | ----------- |